0xbala-k/DataGram/README.md

 Agents use GraphQL or API to query:

-> “Top complaints about Apple products from Gen Z females in California (last 30 days)?”
+> "Top complaints about Apple products from Gen Z females in California (last 30 days)?"

 - Pays per-record in **x402 tokens**
 - Returns analysis, reports, design insights